billwurtz-search/billwurtz-search.github.io/README.md

 [![Screenshot](logs/screenshot.png)](https://kuzeyalt.github.io/billwurtz-search/)

 ## Why?
 Why not?
 Searching is cool.
-Searching with regex is even cooler.
+Searching with Regex is even cooler.

 ## What about [this](https://www.billwurtz-search.com)?
 I'm not affiliated with that site, though this project is heavily inspired by that.
 The reason I've made my own is because that website doesn't work anymore.

 ## Will you update the log files?
 Occasionally.
-I'm currently far too stressed out publishing this.
-So don't yell at me now/in the far future if I haven't touched this in a month.
+I am a little bit stressed out publishing this.
+So don't yell at me now/in the far future if I don't touch this in a month.

 ## How does it work?
 I scraped the questions page and made it one big json file that IS actually parsable, instead of the nightmare that is Bill's html.
 Then I had to split them into 14 individual files because it was too big for Github.
 Then it's all just vanilla js.